yuxiang660/little-bee-client/static/posts/2020-01-27---How-to-Write-blog-with-Pretty-Formats.md

 ---
-title: "How to write a blog with pretty formats"
+title: 'How to write a blog with pretty formats'
-category: "Practice"
+category: 'Practice'
 tags:
-  - "Blog"
+  - 'Blog'
-description: "This doc will show different format of a blog in little bee playground."
+description: 'This doc will show different format of a blog in little bee playground.'
 ---

 # Why

 For this doc, it's going to solve the problem:

 - How to write a blog with pretty formats?

 # What

 The blog in little be playground supports following formats:

 - Basic markdown syntax
 - Code highlighting
 - Shell prompt